onceupon/Bash-Oneliner/README.md

 ```

 ##### Restart Zsh:
-#### This will reload your Zsh configuration without needing to log out and log back in.
+#### This will reload your Zsh configuration without needing to log out and log back in:
 ```bash
 source ~/.zshrc
 ```